phenotypic.measure.MeasureShape#

 ConvexAreaArea of the smallest convex polygon that completely contains the colony.
 Represents the colony’s “filled-in” appearance if all indentations and holes were removed.
 Useful for detecting colony spreading patterns or invasive growth characteristics.

 MedianRadiusMedian distance from colony center to edge across all directions.
-Provides a robust measure of typical colony size that is less sensitive to outliers than mean radius.
+Provides a robust measure of typical colony size that is less sensitive to outliers than mean width.
 Particularly useful for colonies with uneven growth or sectoring.

 MeanRadiusAverage distance from colony center to edge across all directions.
 Represents overall colony expansion rate.
 In arrayed growth assays, this correlates with microbial fitness and growth kinetics under controlled conditions.